sajidshaikh-01/AWS/AWS VPC/README.md

-# AWS VPC – Complete Networking README (VPC, Subnets, Routing, IGW, NAT, Peering, NACL, Transit Gateway, Endpoints, VPN + 50 Interview Questions)
+# AWS VPC – Complete Networking README (VPC, Subnets, Routing, IGW, NAT, Peering, NACL, Transit Gateway, Endpoints, VPN

-This README provides a full understanding of **AWS VPC and networking**, including core components and scenario-based interview questions.

 ---
 # 🌐 **1.
 What is a VPC (Virtual Private Cloud)?**

 A VPC is a logically isolated virtual network in AWS where you can launch AWS resources like EC2, RDS, EKS, etc.